lethiciaasevedo1999/lethiciaasevedo1999/README.md

 ###

 <p align="left">I'm Lethicia Asevedo, a 26-year-old Brazilian based in São Paulo.<br>I hold a degree in Systems Analysis and Development, am completing my Data Science program, and have recently started a Bachelor's in Statistics.<br><br>My journey with technology began early and evolved alongside my passion for data and analysis.
-I focus on extracting insights and optimizing processes from large volumes of data, applying analytical techniques and fraud detection strategies.<br><br>I’m continuously seeking growth in the Data Science field, exploring the potential of Quantum Computing and its impact on the future of technology.<br><br>Reach me out here: lethiciaasevedo01@gmail.com</p>
+I focus on extracting insights and optimizing processes from large volumes of data, applying analytical techniques and fraud detection strategies.<br><br>I’m continuously seeking growth in the Data Science field, exploring the potential of Quantum Computing and its impact on the future of technology.</p>

+Reach me out here:

+📧 <a href="mailto:lethiciaasevedo01@gmail.com" target="__blank">lethiciaasevedo01@gmail.com</a>

+🔗 Linkedin : <a href="https://www.linkedin.com/in/lethiciaasevedo/" target="__blank">in/lethiciaasevedo/</a>

 ###

-<h2 align="left"></h2>

 ###